ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

   will choose a number between 40 and 60
 * `random-range-low-#-#`, `random-range-middle-#-#`, and `random-range-high-#-#` will choose a number at random from the specified numbers, but with the specified weights

+### Custom Item Pool

+`custom_item_pool` allows you to have complete control over the items generated for your game.
+Sub-options are:

+* `Modify`: Allows you to increase or decrease the number of any given items by a given amount.
+Example: `Power Star: 2` will add 2 Power Stars to your item pool, `1up Mushroom: -2` will remove 2 1up Mushrooms.
+* `Set`: Set the total number of any given items.
+Example: `Power Star: 125` will set the number of Power Stars to exactly 125.
+* `Replace`: Replace all of a given item with another item.
+Example: `1up Mushroom: Power Star` will replace all 1up Mushrooms with Power Stars.
+* `use_defaults`: `True` or `False`.
+Defaults to `True` if not specified.
+If `False`, the entire item pool will be discarded in favor of the items you set here in `custom_item_pool`.
+* `pool_size_correction`: `True` or `False`.
+Defaults to `True` if not specified.
+If `True`, corrections will be made to ensure your item pool after `custom_item_pool` modifies it matches the size of the pool beforehand.
+It will do so by adding random filler items (some games do not currently have filler items specified and will add any random items) or removing random non-advancement items.
+Setting this option to `False` will allow you to change the size of your item pool and no corrections will be made.

 ### Example